dimsplendid/pkm/Creating a WebSocket with FastAPI.md

 ## Using Dependencies

-Since the dependencies are designed with HTTP, this comes with a few drawbacks with WebSocket endpoint
+There are some differences since the dependencies are designed with HTTP, this comes with a few drawbacks with WebSocket endpoint

 1. Can not use security dependencies like [[Managing Authentication and Security in FastAPI]]
 	> see more in [WebSockets - FastAPI (tiangolo.com)](https://fastapi.tiangolo.com/advanced/websockets/)